Namig Abdullayev

-Namig Yadulla Abdullayev (Namiq Abdullayev, born 4 January 1971) is a retired Azerbaijani freestyle wrestler, who won the 2000 Summer Olympics gold medal in 55 kg, as well as three gold medals at European championships and three silver medals at world championships.
+Namig Yadulla Abdullayev (Namiq Abdullayev, born 4 January 1971) is an Azerbaijani retired freestyle wrestler, who won the 2000 Summer Olympics gold medal in 55 kg, as well as three gold medals at European championships and three silver medals at world championships.

 A three-time Olympian, Abdullayev won the silver medal at the 1996 Summer Olympics in the 52 kg category and the gold in the 55 kg weight class at the 2000 Summer Olympics.
 He also competed at the 2004 Summer Olympics, but was eliminated early.